aaron-grau/curic/react/projects/todo_redux/README.md

   + tags for todos
   + steps can have sub-steps (polymorphic associations)
   + allow markdown or text styling in todos ([quill.js](https://quilljs.com/)
+  + update todo title & bodies
+  + sorting by priority
+  + adding a time when something is due
+    + sort by due date
+    + item pops up when it is due